The time had finally come for us to arrive in one of the destinations we’d been most looking forward to for our entire trip: French Polynesia.

 If anything conjures up images of pacific paradise, it’s Bora Bora.
 The island is comprised of a central, jungle-enshrouded pillar leaping majestically out of the turquoise waters of the surrounding lagoon.
 Along the outskirts of the lagoon lies a necklace of motus —the remnants of the volcanic crater’s rim– cresting above the water’s surface.
 Most of the resorts are on these motus, as they offer the best views across the lagoon towards the main island of Bora Bora.
 The central island itself is where most of the locals live and go about their daily business, with relative disinterest to the decadence that surrounds them.

-The short flight from Papeete to Bora Bora was mostly occupied by American holiday-makers, with a week or two in paradise.
+The short flight from Papeete to Bora Bora was mostly occupied by American holiday-makers (Bora Bora seems to be the only place in French Polynesia with an overwhelmingly American clientele), with a week or two in paradise.
 The crowds separated at the Bora Bora airport, with the few locals and us taking the free Air Tahiti shuttle ferry to Vaitape on the central island while all the other travelers boarded their resort-specific catamarans to be whisked away to their hotels.
 It’s true, Bora Bora is not backpacker friendly.
 In fact, the absolute cheapest accommodation comes in at about $120 per night, and rises steeply from there.

 The tourism burnout here is palpable.
 Where the locals on Rangiroa and Moorea would smile and wave, the ones here, understandably sick of the constant stream of wealth just skirting by them, would gaze with indifference upon the travelers.
 Some of the locals here have managed to cash in somewhat on the island’s tourism boom though, working for resorts as boat drivers or tour guides.